HarshitaRamchandani/Sanchi/README.md

 Once logged in, you will be able to use the cart feature to add and manage products.

+---

+For details on implemented functionalities, please read `functionalities.txt`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.